SacredNightmare99/SwiftWrite/PRD.md

   - Refine UI/UX based on initial testing.
   - Ensure a smooth and intuitive user flow.
   - Fix any outstanding bugs.

+### Phase 6: Code Snippet Highlighting

+- **Integration:**
+  - Integrate the `highlight.dart` package or a similar syntax highlighting library.
+  - Add language detection for code blocks (```) and based on note title extension.
+- **UI:**
+  - Render highlighted code within the markdown preview.
+  - Ensure the code blocks are styled correctly in both light and dark themes.

+### Phase 7: Public Release

+- **App Store Preparation:**
+  - Create app icons and splash screens.
+  - Prepare listings for the App Store and Google Play.
+- **Deployment:**
+  - Build and sign release versions of the app.
+  - Publish to the respective app stores.
+- **Marketing:**
+  - Announce the release on social media and relevant forums.